gursahajbedi/JS_Projects/Readme.md

 # Portfolio For All My Projects.

+# Made Using MERN STACK
+- ### Task Manager
+> To experience the full view of this website go to [MealLogger](http://43.204.231.245/TM/).
+> This is used to record Daily Task of the user.
+This website uses MonogoDB, React, Node and Express.JS and uses Auth 2.0 as its login system.

 # Made using Javascript
 - ### Meal Logger
 > To experience the full view of this website go to [MealLogger](https://gursahajbedi.github.io/MealLogger).